 As intended, operator 1 wins with the lowest score.

-The scores are rounded up to 2 decimal places, and the only way 2 entries can achieve exactly the same score is if they work exactly the same top 5 entities.
-This scenario is covered in the "Results" section of the rules.
+The scores are rounded up to 2 decimal places.
+It's possible for more than one entry to achieve the same Top 5 score and this scenario is covered in the "Results" section of the rules.

 If the script does not work with your logging software due to its fields varying from the standard format, contact the contest manager and we can most likely have the script working for your preferred software within a few days.